GioMint/GioMint/README.md

 ## 📫 Let’s Connect

-Right now, I don’t take freelance work — but you can follow my builds here.
+🔒 Not offering freelance work at the moment — just building, shipping, and automating.

 - 🔗 GitHub: [GioMint](https://github.com/GioMint)
 - ✉️ Email: `contact.giomint[at]proton.me` (if activated later)